neosaurrrus/blog-entries/60 - Gatsby 1.md

 Second, give your project a name.

-Thirdly it will ask if you want a private or public dataset, and allows you to set up different datasets for testing etc. For your first time stick to the default which sets up a public production dataset.
+Thirdly it will ask if you want a private or public dataset, and allows you to set up different datasets for testing etc. For your first time stick to the default which sets up a public production dataset but this is important to know for real life.

 ### Step 3 - Intro to Sanity Studio

-We have everything set up, so we can type `npm start` or `sanity start` and if all has gone well it will tell you Sanity is running on localhost: 3333.
+We have everything set up, so we can type `npm start` or `sanity start` and if all has gone well it will tell you Sanity is running on localhost:3333.
 If you open that in your browser, you will be prompted to logon and....

 It will tell you that you have an empty schema.
 How dull.